Welcome to the Muslim Law (Shariah) Council UK

 It is with deep sadness, the team at the Muslim Law (Shariah) Council UK announces the passing of our most senior and beloved Executive Secretary Maulana Shahid Raza OBE on the 6th of September 2022.
 ‘To God, we belong and to Him, we return’ [Q, 2:156].

-As an Executive Member of the Shariah Council, he served diligently for more than three decades facilitating and supporting the vulnerable members of the Muslim community.
+As the Executive Secretary of the Shariah Council, he served diligently for more than three decades facilitating and supporting the vulnerable members of the Muslim community.
 Maulana Raza was notably recognised for his sympathetic and sensitive approach to handling matters of marital dispute and divorce.
 During his career, he helped many families reconcile or reach amicable means of separation.

 Featured Services

-In Islam nikkah is a marriage contract, considered as a sacred bond.
-The Qur’an refers to this as a ‘serious contract’ were both parties have been allocated certain responsibilities to be carried out towards each other with sincerity to God.
-God acknowledges these deeds as worthy of...
+In Islam, Nikah is a marriage contract and is considered a sacred bond.
+The Qur’an refers to this as a ‘serious contract’ as both parties have been allocated certain responsibilities to be carried out towards each other with sincerity to God.
+God acknowledges these deeds as worthy of reward.

 Mediation

-The Muslim Law and (Shariah) council UK offers mediation services between married couples in order to reconcile their differences and find solutions to their ongoing problems.
-Our officers are trained in family matters, and exert every effort necessarily to support and assist our clients in...
+The Muslim Law (Shariah) Council UK offers mediation services for married couples to help find solutions to their ongoing problems.
+Our mediators are trained and experienced in mitigating marital discord, offering practical solutions and guidance based on Islamic teachings.